jamesfalkner/MicroProfileThorntailOnAzure/README.md

 #### Subscription
 Accept the default subscription ID value.
+Note: this field is not shown in the picture above.

 #### Resource Group
 Select "create new" resource group if one does not currently exist.